Flopping in Basketball Explained: Taking a Close Look at the Controversial Tactic

 The league defines flopping as “any physical act that, upon review, reasonably appears to have been intended to cause the referees to call a foul on another player.”

 WNBA player Haley Jones regularly asks other players in the league who the biggest floppers in the WNBA are when they’re guests on her Sometimes I Hoop with Haley Jones podcast.
-The most common names include Sophie Cunningham, DaWanna Bonner, and Tiffany Hayes.
+The most common names include Sophie Cunningham, DeWanna Bonner, and Tiffany Hayes.

 NCAA Men’s Basketball